osinenkop/regelum-playground/README.md

 Before installing the [`requirements.txt`](./requirements.txt), it is recommended to create a virtual environment for your project, say, `pyenv` or `virtualenv`.
 The instructions on these are standard and may be found on the web.

 First of all, make sure you are working with Python<=3.11 to avoid packge building problems.
-Under Ubuntu 24, it do this, for instance:
+Under Ubuntu 24, do this, for instance:

 ```shell
 sudo add-apt-repository ppa:deadsnakes/ppa